 Your application must:

-- meet the Oxford admission guidelines (usually first class honours or distinction average minimum)
+- meet the Oxford admission guidelines (usually first class honors or distinction average minimum)

 - demonstrate that you will only have 24 units (4 elective courses) remaining by the time you begin your studies in Oxford